Adieu Ventoux

 From Malaucène

 For me, the ascent from the wilder northern side is the hardest.
 Almost the same distance as Bédoin but without the gentle warm-up.
 Malaucène is straight down to business.
-As I started to climb again, the whispers returned.
+As I started to climb again, a whispers rose.
 “If you take the Col de la Madeleine you’ll be back in Bédoin in 12km.
 Your knees are aching, you don’t want to injure yourself.”
 I shoved them away.

 I couldn’t find my rhythm as the winding ascent soon hardened into cruelly steep ramps.
 I understood Malaucene by its colours.
 Early on, the road was a dusty yellow, painful but not excruciating.
-The true suffering was reserved for the tar-black pitches, where the kilometre markers mocked me, promising 12% and delivering more, or teasing 11% when I thought the worst was over.
+The true suffering was reserved for the tar-black pitches, where the km markers mocked me, promising 12% and delivering more, or teasing 11% when I thought the worst was over.

 Mont Serein is the north side’s Chalet Reynard, a brief pause before the final assault.
-Once I’ve finished cursing my cleats, blaming them for my knee pain, rather than the relentless elevation gain, I take a deep breath, and push on again.
+Once I’ve finished cursing my cleats, blaming them for my knee pain rather than the relentless elevation gain, I take a deep breath, and push on again.

 Almost immediately after Mont Serein the road ramps straight back into a brutal 12% .
 The courage I had mustered, the thoughts I had gathered, scatter across the mountainside in seconds.
-A brief return of dense green forest cradles my remaining lucidity before the world opens again to the moonscape.
-The tower sits atop impossibly tall walls of scree, a brutal assault on my will.
+A brief return of dense forest cradles my remaining lucidity before the world opens again to the moonscape.
+The tower sits atop impossibly tall walls of scree, an assault on my will.
 I fought for every inch of tarmac until finally, I reached the penultimate bend where the globular aviation radar looks like a ship from Star Wars.
-The sight of it wrenches me from me from my cave of suffering, giving me just me enough to push up out of the saddle and up and climb the concrete ramp to the summit again.
+The sight of it wrenches me from me from my cave of suffering, giving me just me enough to push up out of the saddle and climb the concrete ramp to the summit again.

 From Sault

 I stopped at Chalet Reynard.
 This was the moment of no return.
 I wanted to go back to my warm van in Bédoin.
 So badly.
 I was dead tired.
 The kind where lying on the ground seems like a good option.
 I knew if I descended to Sault, I would climb back up and finish it—no point bailing at the bottom there.
 Still, the thought crossed my mind and left only after I’d calculated the distance to go around the mountain and through Gorges de la Nesque and assured myself that it was indeed easier to climb back up.
-With a sigh, I went left at the fork, resigning myself to the climb back up the 20-kilometre drop to Sault.
+With a sigh, I went left at the fork, resigning myself to the 20km climb back up from Sault.
 All the way down, I prayed the gradients flashing in the corner of my Garmin screen would go easy on me.
 I refused to pedal, logging my slowest descent ever on that side.
 In Sault, sitting down felt dangerous; I might never get up again.
 Instead, I grabbed a pain au chocolat aux amandes and a can of Coke from the boulangerie.
-No gels for me.

 I demolished the pastry standing in the street, sucking the last of the buttery flakes from its brown paper bag.
 I’d passed the point where etiquette might have led me to a bench.
 I siphoned the Coke into one of my plastic water bottles.
 I knew I’d need it later.
-And off I went..
+And off I went.

 From the village of Sault, the road dips briefly to the valley floor before climbing past lavender fields.
-In summer, I remember descending past these purple rows, my mouth clamped shut and sunglasses snug, hoping to dodge the bees that smacked like small rocks upon impact.
-After the other two sides, Sault’s 6–8% gradient felts mercifully flat.
+In Summer, I descended past the purple rows, my mouth clamped shut and sunglasses snug, hoping to dodge the bees that smacked like small rocks upon impact.
+After the other two sides, Sault’s 6–8% gradient felt mercifully flat.

-I brought many people up Ventoux this season—some who knew nothing of its reputation, others who arrived on a mission.
+I brought many people up Ventoux this season—some who knew nothing of its reputation and others who arrived on a mission.
 I witnessed each journey unfold—those who doubted themselves, those who went too hard, too fast, too soon.
 I watched as they discovered how far they could push themselves, how much suffering they could endure.
-I climbed the final kilometer with as many of them as I could, dropping back again and again.
+I climbed the final km with as many of them as I could, dropping back again and again.
+Even though it was the section that I knew best, the final km felt endless.
+At 11% my tires clung to the tarmac, dragging me backward.
+In my head I played the same mantra on repeat —just keep spinning, just keep spinning.
+Out of the saddle and up the ramp.

 The Summit

-More than a climb profile, Ventoux is a living presence, ancient and formidable, that holds a mirror to the souls of all who dare its wind-swept crown.
-When you finally descend, legs shattered, face streaked with salt, you leave not victorious but changed— another pilgrim marked by the mountain.
+I began to see Ventoux as more than a climb profile.
+As a living presence, ancient and formidable, that holds a mirror to the souls of all who dare its wind-swept crown.
+And when you finally descend, legs shattered, face streaked with salt, you leave not victorious but changed— another pilgrim marked by the mountain.

 This is the Ventoux I came to know.